 - Start a personal website: Build a site about you!
 Fill it with your interests and accomplishments.
 You can be as ambitious as you want, the more you post, the better.
 Just make sure you mention your name prominently on the website.

-- Follow SEO best practices: Make sure all your websites conform to the latest HTML standards, include relevant metadata, and are mobile responsive.
+- Follow SEO (search engine optimization) best practices: Make sure all your websites conform to the latest HTML standards, include relevant metadata, and are mobile responsive.

 DIY not for you?

-To learn more about how ReputationDefender can help you control your online presence, check out:
+To learn more about how ReputationDefender can help you control your online presence, grab your free reputation report card.